A Long and Proud History

 The Club’s association with the Royal Australian Navy was so strong in the early years of this century that the suggestion was made to the Club that it should form a section of the RAN Reserve.
 Many senior naval officers have been active in the club; the tradition continues today.
 The storm of 1933 which destroyed the pier and three-quarters of the fleet was a turning point in the history of Royal Brighton Yacht Club.
 The loss of so many boats hastened the advent of one-design class racing, in which the Club has been successful for more than sixty years.
 The Club’s support of junior sailing and one-design class racing produced many champions, some of whom have competed at the highest levels.

 The resurgence of interest in yachting spurred by the international competition of the America’s Cup challenge of the 1960s required expanded facilities.
 The marina was completed in the late 1960s and was further extended in 1979.
 The addition of the hardstand in 1987 accommodated a large one-design fleet, still flourishing today.
-From the chance meeting of two boat owners on the beach, and the vision of successive generations of members, the Club celebrates 135 years in 2010 and continues to grow and prosper.
+From the chance meeting of two boat owners on the beach, and the vision of successive generations of members, the Club continues to grow and prosper and will be celebrating 150 years in 2025 .
 Its spirit of friendly competition and tradition of sailing excellence endures, and the values and traditions developed through its history will preserve it and carry it forward to meet the challenges of the future.